It’s easy to bemoan retail right now and the lack of good customer service.

 You become brilliant on the basics of making someone else’s day…

 A case study in excellent customer service

-Bill and I visited the New York City Nordstrom Men’s store early last week.
+Bill and I visited the New York City Nordstrom Men’s store.
 When we got off the elevator on the second floor, a smiling young guy said, “Welcome to the designer floor.
 Please let me know if you have any questions.”

 I looked around while Bill told the guy he was looking for a new sports coat.
 The young man brought him to the middle of the store where an older salesman was just finishing up.
 His name was Matt.

-Matt asked a few questions about what Bill had now and what he wanted differently.
-After giving Bill his full attention, he pulled three different jackets.
-He assessed Bill’s size and corrected as Bill tried things on.
+Matt asked questions about what Bill had now and what he wanted differently.
+After giving Bill his full attention, he pulled out three different jackets.
+He assessed Bill’s size and corrected it as Bill tried things on.

 He never stopped the conversation as he told a runner what he wanted and what size.

 The three jackets were very different at the onset but as Matt worked, he honed into the right brand – Canali – and the right size.

 He engaged me as well, asking where we were from, and I told Matt I was taking a few vacation days to visit the city.
 Matt shared that he and his wife had just returned from a cruise to the Bahamas and were glad to get back to work.

 It turns out Matt had had his own women’s garment company in China.
 He learned how to build rapport and make the sale - he was a natural at it.
 A few years ago, a friend offered to buy him out, but then, after some time passed, Matt missed the fun of selling.